 Phil Salvador covers games and software I’ve never heard of and would probably never stumble upon on my own.
 As a bonus, they make it super fascinating to read about and leave me wanting to check out everything he covers for myself.
 Also, he’s got another one of those website designs that I would totally steal if I could get away with it.

-Formerly known as “The Happy Video Game Nerd,” Derek Alexander now collaborates with Grace Kramer to make super insightful content centered around the histories of game franchises, developers, and oddball console peripherals.
+Formerly known as “The Happy Video Game Nerd,” Derek Alexander now collaborates with partner Grace Kramer to make super insightful content centered around the histories of game franchises, developers, and oddball console peripherals.
 Their “Punching Weight” series is a personal favorite of mine, covering games that aim to overachieve.

 - The sister that keeps my dumb ass on track and cheers this sad sack up on something like a daily basis.
 Hey, lady.